John D. Rockefeller: Founding and early growth

-By the end of the American Civil War, Cleveland was one of the five main refining centers in the U.S. (besides Pittsburgh, Pennsylvania, New York, and the region in northwestern Pennsylvania where most of the oil originated).
+By 1865 Cleveland was one of the five main refining centers in the U.S. (besides Pittsburgh, Pennsylvania, upstate New York, and the region in northwestern Pennsylvania where most of the oil originated).
 By 1869 there was triple the kerosene refining capacity than needed to supply the market, and the capacity remained in excess for many years.

-On January 10, 1870, Rockefeller abolished the partnership of Rockefeller, Andrews & Flagler, forming Standard Oil of Ohio.
+On January 10, 1870, Rockefeller abolished the partnership of Rockefeller, Andrews & Flagler, co-founding Standard Oil of Ohio.
 Continuing to apply his work ethic and efficiency, Rockefeller quickly expanded the company to be the most profitable refiner in Ohio.
 Likewise, it became one of the largest shippers of oil and kerosene in the country.
 The railroads competed fiercely for traffic and, in an attempt to create a cartel to control freight rates, formed the South Improvement Company offering special deals to bulk customers like Standard Oil, outside the main oil centers.
 The cartel offered preferential treatment as a high-volume shipper, which included not just steep discounts/rebates of up to 50% for their product but rebates for the shipment of competing products.

 Part of this scheme was the announcement of sharply increased freight charges.
 This touched off a firestorm of protest from independent oil well owners, including boycotts and vandalism, which led to the discovery of Standard Oil's part in the deal.
 A major New York refiner, Charles Pratt and Company, headed by Charles Pratt and Henry H. Rogers, led the opposition to this plan, and railroads soon backed off.
 Pennsylvania revoked the cartel's charter, and non-preferential rates were restored for the time being.
 While competitors may have been unhappy, Rockefeller's efforts did bring American consumers cheaper kerosene and other oil by-products.
 Before 1870, oil light was only for the wealthy, provided by expensive whale oil.
 During the next decade, kerosene became commonly available to the working and middle classes.